Contents

 str 🔝

-str(ContiguousMemory region) → str(nominal,ptr contents,u64 length,char first,ptr memory)
+str(ContiguousMemory region) → str(new,ptr contents,u64 length,char first,ptr memory)

-str(ContiguousMemory region,u64 size) → str(nominal,ptr contents,u64 length,char first,ptr memory)
+str(ContiguousMemory region,u64 size) → str(new,ptr contents,u64 length,char first,ptr memory)

 str(@mut Stack allocator,f64 number) → (str)